swiftlang/swift-foundation/Sources/FoundationEssentials/FoundationEssentials.docc/Curation/Extensions-Swift/String.md

 # ``Swift/String``

-Methods that extend the Swift string type.
+Methods, properties, and supporting types that extend the Swift string type.

 ## Overview